PFMorte/CMPG-323-Overview-31831680/README.md

  ![](Image/BranchStrategy.PNG)

  ##.gitignore
  I know that a .gitignore is used so that github can ignore some of the files.
-This means each repository that contains files that not needs te be track of wil be linked with this file to be ignored.
+This means each repository that contains files that not needs te be track of wil be linked with a .gitignore file to be ignored.
 For an example the image folder in the Overview repo does not need to be track, because it is just a storage folrder for images.